 “Safety should be extrapolated from adult studies, because that’s where millions of people are taking the drug,” says Tamborlane.

 What other medications may become available in the future?

 Other GLP-1 receptor agonists

 There are a number of other options in this class.
-Notable among these medications are dulaglutide, currently undergoing a phase 3 trial in children and adolescents, which would provide a weekly injectable option with demonstrated cardioprotective ability, and oral semaglutide, which would remove the need for injections altogether.
+Notable among these medications are dulaglutide, which showed efficacious glycemic control in the AWARD-PEDS trial and would provide a weekly injectable option with demonstrated cardioprotective ability, and oral semaglutide, which would remove the need for injections altogether.

 Related article: Round-up of the GLP-1 receptor agonist CV outcome trials

 Use of dipeptidyl peptidase (DPP)-4 inhibitors is well established in adults with type 2 diabetes.
 They are effective for glycemic control and have a benign general adverse event profile, but this includes a neutral cardiovascular safety profile, contrasting with the cardioprotection offered by the other new glucose-lowering medication classes, and they have no effect on bodyweight.

 Linagliptin is currently undergoing testing in children and adolescents, in a trial also testing the sodium-glucose cotransporter (SGLT)2 inhibitor empagliflozin.

 Related article: Round-up of the DPP-4 inhibitor CV outcome trials